The Ultimate Guide to Credit Cards

 If you want your child to earn money by doing certain chores, you can create a list of chores on the app and include how much you will pay for each one.
 When your child accepts and completes the chore, they will mark the task as complete, and you will be prompted to add the payment to the card.

-The Greenlight – Debit Card For Kids is free to use for the first month, after which it will cost $4.99 per month.
-The subscription includes up to five debit cards.
+The Greenlight – Debit Card For Kids will charge a monthly fee, but the subscription includes up to five debit cards.

 at the issuer’ssecure website